sandialabs/Spitfire/readme.md

 ```

 ## Building the Documentation
-First, be aware that static documentation for Spitfire is hosted by [Read the Docs](https://spitfire.readthedocs.io/en/latest/).
+First, be aware that documentation for Spitfire is hosted by [Read the Docs](https://spitfire.readthedocs.io/en/latest/).
 A number of demonstrations as well as some basic theory are available in the documentation.
 Second, documenting multi-language software in scientific applications, especially when extensibility is an explicit aim, is hard!
 Any questions, suggestions, or help you could provide would be appreciated greatly.